abpillai/spring-sse-mongodb-order-delivery-service/README.md

 # Server Sent Events for Ordering Tracking with Spring Boot + MongoDB + AWS SQS & Google Maps

-This application has been written for the test with LINEMAN Wongnai.

 ## Installation